Frogging-Family/linux-tkg/README.md

 #### User patches

-To apply your own patch files, put them in the same dir as the `PKGBUILD` file, with the `.mypatch` extension.
+To apply your own patch files using the provided scripts, you will need to put them in a `linux5y-tkg-userpatches` folder -- `y` needs to be changed with the kernel version the patch works on, _e.g_ `linux510-tkg-userpatches` -- at the same level as the `PKGBUILD` file, with the `.mypatch` extension.
 The script will by default ask if you want to apply them, one by one.
 The option `_user_patches` should be set to `true` in the `customization.cfg` file for this to work.
 #### Modprobed-db

 If you want to streamline your kernel config for lower footprint and faster compilations : https://wiki.archlinux.org/index.php/Modprobed-db